swanson/swanson.github.com/_posts/2013-07-21-email-as-the-interface.md

-* **The future is interesting**: Gmail recently came out with something called [Schemas][sc], a special markup you can add to emails to create buttons and other actions (add to calendar, write a review) directly in the user's inbox.
+* **The future is interesting**: Gmail recently came out with something called [Schemas][sc], a special markup you can add to emails to create buttons and other actions (add to calendar, write a review, etc) directly in the user's inbox.

 ![Gmail Add to Queue button]({{ site.url }}/static/gmail-add-to-queue.png)